ecoservR/EcoservR/index.md

 # The Ecoserv approach

-EcoservR is an updated version of [Ecoserv-GIS](https://www.nature.scot/snh-research-report-954-ecoserv-gis-v33-toolkit-mapping-ecosystem-services-gb-scale), a toolkit for mapping habitats and ecosystem services in the UK using widely available national datasets.
+EcoservR is an updated version of [Ecoserv-GIS](https://www.nature.scot/snh-research-report-954-ecoserv-gis-v33-toolkit-mapping-ecosystem-services-gb-scale), a toolkit originally developed by [Durham Wildlife Trust](https://durhamwt.com/) for mapping habitats and ecosystem services in the UK using widely available national datasets.
 The toolkit generates an environmental baseline classifying over 200 habitat types, and uses spatial models to map their capacity to provide a range of ecosystem services, as well as the demand for them.

 We decided to re-write Ecoserv-GIS in the R language to eliminate the dependency on proprietary software and workflows that were no longer supported.
 [R](https://www.r-project.org/) is a free, open-source software widely used in the environmental sciences and with growing geospatial capabilities.
 EcoservR currently supports 7 of the 9 original Ecoserv-GIS ecosystem services.
 Its applicability is currently restricted to England, but we are planning support for the whole of Great Britain in the coming year.